Hospitality Management and Culinary Arts

 Explore the exciting careers available in the hospitality industry while gaining practical experience in classes, field trips to food and equipment shows, hotel tours and internships with local hotels and restaurants.
 Our Hospitality Management and Culinary Arts graduates are highly sought after by industry employers.
 You’ll be able to specialize in culinary arts, hotel management and restaurant management.

 The Hospitality Management and Culinary Arts program at Central Community College will be offering our upscale dining experience once again this semester.
 The Capstone Experience is the main final for students in HMRM 2800, prior to the completion of their course work in obtaining their Associate of Applied Science Degree.
 The Capstone Experience offers a wonderful meal prepared by the program students.
 The meal consists of an appetizer, soup, salad, entrée, artisan breads, dessert, and beverage.
 Reservations will be open to the student’s friends and family first.
 If there are any remaining seats, we will fill via our waitlist.
-To be added to our waitlist for fall 2019, please fill out the form below.
+To be added to our waitlist, please fill out the form below.

 Associate of Applied Science